alloy editor

 Default Configuration

-This is the default editor toolbars configuration
+This is the default configuration for the editor's toolbars:

 var toolbars = {